AddSearch/js-client-library/README.md

 ```

 #### Collect search events automatically
+Send search events automatically.
+Not recommended in search-as-you-type implementations, as every keystroke
-Not recommended.
-For example, search-as-you-type implementation would fire a statistics event after every keystroke
+would fire a statistics event
 ```js
 // Control whether search queries are sent to your AddSearch Analytics Dashboard automatically or not (default: false) client.setCollectAnalytics(true);